 - Upfront costs – down payment, home appraisal

-- Majority of mortgage payment goes towards interest in the first 10 years
+- Majority of the mortgage payment goes towards interest in the first ten years

 - Landscape maintenance